tanushka509/AI-powered-Resume-Analayzer-and-Job-tracking-website/README.md

 ├── Users Collection
 └── Jobs Collection

+---

 ## 🔁 System Workflow

 ### 1. Authentication Flow
 - User registers or logs in
 - Server validates credentials
 - JWT token is generated and returned
-- Token is used for accessing protected routes
+- Token is used to access protected routes

 ---